 Stick to the general outline and your case studies will be highly effective for sales enablement.
 For specific examples of this format in action, check out Nutshell’s customer case studies with Superfine!
 Art Fairs and McSweeney’s Publishing.

-If you’re not familiar with the medium, a slide deck is a slideshow presentation that showcases the features and benefits of specific product and/or service.
+If you’re not familiar with the medium, a slide deck is a slideshow presentation that showcases the features and benefits of a specific product and/or service.
 There’s no set length for slide decks; they can be as long as is necessary to convey information.

 Slide decks work well for sales enablement because they deliver information in concise ways and allow prospects to flip through them at their own speed.

-One of the easiest ways to create a slide deck is to take an informative blog post, ebook, or whitepaper, and distill its most compelling facts, stats, and other details down to a few slides.
+One of the easiest ways to create a slide deck is to take an informative blog post, eBook, or whitepaper, and distill its most compelling facts, stats, and other details down to a few slides.
 If possible, include graphs, charts, and images to keep viewers engaged.

 A key advantage of a slide deck is the amount of information you can pack into a single, shareable document.
 We recently created a “Making the Case for Nutshell” slide deck that our trial users can use to help get buy-in from the rest of their team.
 It contains an overview of our product, pricing information, and key differences between Nutshell and other leading CRMs.
 Check it out here if you’re curious.